LivePersonInc/knowledge-center-archive/js/README.md

 ## Introduction

-This JavaScript SDK for the LiveEngage Messaging Window API will make building custom messaging windows and javascript applications efficient and stable.
+This JavaScript SDK for the LiveEngage Messaging Window API will make building custom messaging windows and JavaScript applications efficient and stable.

 This library requires only an active LiveEngage account #.